-To help you budget for the cost of legal and business consulting services, we utilize the following tools and guidelines:
+To help you budget for the cost of legal and business consulting services, we use the following tools and guidelines:

-- By utilizing a modest retainer at the outset, we are able to keep hourly rates affordable.
+- By utilizing a modest retainer at the outset, we can keep hourly rates accessible.
 Retainers help with cash flow, and with managing time efficiently.
 This translates into savings to you through competitive hourly rates and streamlined time management.